 Another all-natural method for repelling cutworms from your carefully nurtured garden is sprinkling coffee grounds around the base of your plants.
 If you don’t drink coffee, you can also use crushed eggshells in the same way.
 Or, try oak leaves or damp wood ashes spread around your garden.

-Though you may not want to apply insecticides, they will effectively eradicate a cutworm infestation.
+Though we do not recommend using insecticides, due to the environmental concerns.
+They will effectively eradicate a cutworm infestation.
 One popular and natural insecticide is Bacillus thuringiensis, which should be used in the late afternoon for the best results.
 Unfortunately, Bacillus thuringiensis can harm butterflies, which are not only critically important pollinators but thrilling visitors to see in your garden.
 So, please use caution before applying this insecticide.

 Let Them Gorge on Cornmeal